 Looker is a popular business intelligence (BI) platform among teams that depend on Google Workspace.
 One of the things that makes it attractive to data scientists is LookML, the solution’s source-controlled semantic layer.

-However, Looker is very, very expensive, and the bill goes up for embedded analytics.
-We’ll get into detail below, but essentially, Looker offers three embedding options for internal and external.
-They each require users to sign up to view and interact with the data—charging you a fee per account.
+However, Looker is very, very expensive, and the bill goes up further once you need Looker embedded analytics for external users.
+We’ll get into detail below, but essentially, Looker offers three embedding options for internal and external use.
+Two of them—signed and private embedding—still require a licensed account for every viewer, and that's billed per person.

 NOTE: This article is about Looker Embedded, not Looker Studio (formerly Google Data Studio) or Looker BI.